 “I like a good challenge”

 The diagnosis of breast cancer usually takes days.
-Basel based medtech company Artidis accelerates the analysis of suspicious tissue.
+Basel-based health tech company Artidis accelerates the analysis of suspicious tissue.
 A nanosensor palpates the tissue, results can be expected within an hour.
-Artidis CEO Marija Plodinec has no doubt that the technology will contribute to a transformation in healthcare.
-For our Basel Area Business & Innovation podcast, we have talked to Marija Plodinec about science, women in leadership, Corona and Elizabeth Holmes, the infamous Theranos founder who raised “billions on nothing”, like Marija says.
+Artidis CEO Marija Plodinec does not doubt that the technology will contribute to a transformation in healthcare.
+For our Basel Area Business & Innovation podcast, we have talked to Marija Plodinec about science, women in leadership, Corona, and Elizabeth Holmes, the infamous Theranos founder who raised “billions on nothing”, as Marija says.